How do I understand my billing statement?

 To pay via postal mail, send checks or money orders (no cash) to:

-To pay in person, please stop by the Student Financial Services Office, located in the administration building/Burns Hall.
+To pay in person, please stop by the Student Services Office, located in the Academic Center.
 You may pay via cash, check, money order, cashier’s check, outside scholarships and aid, or credit card (MasterCard, Discover, Visa, American Express).

 I have received a scholarship from an outside source (church, Rotary, etc.).
 How do I use that to pay my bill?